 Identity checks and disclosure: We will seek from you evidence of identity and that of your directors and other “beneficial owners” at the outset and you must provide these and update them from time to time on request.
 We will retain that evidence for 5 years and produce it to the police on request.
 We are entitled to refuse to act for you if you fail to supply appropriate proof of identity for yourself or for any principal whom you represent.
 We may instruct others to carry out an electronic verification of your identity if we consider that a saving of time and cost will be achieved by doing so.
 We cannot do this in every circumstance, especially for overseas companies and trusts.
 The cost of any such searches will be charged to you.
 By signing our retainer letter (or your continuing instructions on this matter) you authorise us to disclose to the other parties in this matter and, if applicable, to all other parties and to professional advisers in any chain of transactions all information which we have in relation to your involvement in the transaction where appropriate including any related sale or mortgage or other financial arrangement and your wishes as to the dates for exchange and completion.
 You may withdraw this authority at any time but if you do so we will inform the other party or their agents or advisors that this authority has been withdrawn.

 Money Laundering Regulations: Under the Proceeds of Crime Act 2002, the EU Directives on money laundering and the Money Laundering Regulations, we are obliged to report to the appropriate authorities any instances where we either know or suspect that a client or other party is engaged in a financial crime or money laundering activities or where there are reasonable grounds for knowing or suspecting that may be the case.
 In these circumstances, it would be a criminal offence for us not to make the report to the authorities who may or may not take this matter further.
 In addition, it would also be a criminal offence for us to inform you the client or another party that such a report was being made although we may, in some circumstances be permitted to advise you the client after the lapse of a ‘reasonable’ time.
-Where we are under a statutory obligation to make a money laundering report to the relevant authorities or to release information which would otherwise be confidential we shall be exempt from all professional and legal obligations of confidentiality to you as our client.
+Where we are under a statutory obligation to make a money laundering report to the relevant authorities or to release information that would otherwise be confidential we shall be exempt from all professional and legal obligations of confidentiality to you as our client.
 We must stop work immediately unless we obtain specific permission to continue acting for you from the relevant authorities.
 We will not be responsible for any liability arising as a result of us complying with our obligations under the Money Laundering Regulations, the Proceeds of Crime Act 2002 or any other statutory obligations now or in the future.

 Electronic Communications: Electronic communications, including email, text messaging and other internet and web-based communication systems are capable of interception and data corruption.
 We do not accept any responsibility for unauthorised accessing of any communications sent to you or for any changes made to our communications after they have been dispatched from our systems.
 If you are in any doubt, you should always contact us regarding any advice contained in an email.
 We do not accept responsibility for any errors or problems that may arise through the use of the internet and all risks connected with using electronic means of communication.
 If you do not agree to accept this risk then you should notify us in writing immediately, in which case we will not communicate to you by email.
 Although we take reasonable steps to ensure that our electronic communications are free from viruses, it is the responsibility of the recipient to carry out its own anti-virus check on emails, attachments and other electronic communications.